psevestre/openid-fapi/Financial_API_WD_001.md

     Editor's Note: The DDA seems to be quite particular not to use customerId but the "surrogate identity (identifier)", which is the access token.
-    However, the token endpoint returns cusotmer_id and this is represented in the HTTP header all the time.
+    However, the token endpoint returns customer_id and this is represented in the HTTP header all the time.
 Need to find out what it is trying to achieve.

 The detail of this object is defined in Appendix A as a swagger.